 - Play Path/Stream Key = [enter Twitch stream code from above]

 - Auto-Reconnect = [check box] // Auto-Reconnect Timeout = 10

 - Delay (seconds) = 0

 - Microphone (optional to add commentary) = [select your available microphone/headset]

 - Computer: Close all windows or programs that are not linked to WGT or OBS

-- WGT: log in at www.WGT.com or in the desktop app and select a game to play
+- WGT: open the WGT Golf app and select a game to play

-- OBS: Open OBS, right click in the white box under "Scenes" and choose "Add Scene" to name your stream
+- Right-click in the white box under "Scenes" and choose "Add Scene" to name your stream

 - Click "Start Preview" and if it looks good, "Stop Preview" and "Start Streaming" to go live on Twitch!